ankurkohli007/Research_Track_I_Assignment_1/README.md

 ###### 2. Robot Turns

 This part is to **TURN** the robot while moving in the arena.
 To initiate robot motion turn() is defined.
-When the same speed is given
+When the same speed is given to motors but with different directions the robot turns.

+###### 3. Robot detects silver